 Additionally, development is increasing in ocean floor exploration and offshore oil extraction in the open waters that were previously sealed by frozen ice.
 This brings people, disturbance, and potentially ruinous oil spills to the previously pristine Arctic polar bear habitat.
 Polar bears need our help and protection to ensure a long, healthy future for the species.
 The best way for people to help polar bears is by reducing carbon emissions and working with the National Wildlife Federation to campaign for reductions in climate change pollutants.

-When necessary or playing, polar bears communicate with each other with grunts, growls, roars, or squeals.
+5. When necessary or playing, polar bears communicate with each other with grunts, growls, roars, or squeals.
 What does a polar bear roar sound like?
 We hit the streets to pose this simple question.
-Hear people had to say:
+Hear what people had to say:

 A new storymap connects the dots between extreme weather and climate change and illustrates the harm these disasters inflict on communities and wildlife.Learn More